opnsense/docs/source/manual/netflow.rst

 OPNsense offers full support for exporting Netflow data to external collectors as well as a comprehensive Analyzer for on-the-box analysis and live monitoring.

-OPNsense is the only open source solution with a build-in Netflow analyzer integrated into it's Graphical User Interface.
+OPNsense is the only open source solution with a built-in Netflow analyzer integrated into it's Graphical User Interface.

 ------------------